Android Security, Today

 80

-With the smartphone industry growing larger every day, there is a growing concern for data security on said mobile devices.
-These devices’ power is always increasing, as is the amount of software that can be installed on them.
-More protection is needed with the advent of these different software types, including financial and personal identification software.
+With the smartphone industry growing every day, there is a growing concern for data security on mobile devices.
+The power of these devices is always increasing, as is the amount of software that can be installed on them.
+With the advent of these different software types, including financial and personal identification software, more protection is needed.

 android

 Most of these devices have built-in security, but is this enough for today’s world?
-For most people nowadays, their whole life is on their smartphone.
+Most people nowadays spend their whole lives on their smartphones.
 It includes a plethora of personal information and data, such as personal/work documents, notes, pictures, and emails that can contain sensitive information

 Related Articles :

-Full access to Wi-Fi networks that you connect to at work or home calendar appointments and contacts access to various sites/information through apps, such as social networking apps, bill paying apps, movie apps, shopping apps, and etcetera
+Full access to Wi-Fi networks that you connect to at work or home calendar appointments and contacts access to various sites/information through apps, such as social networking apps, bill paying apps, movie apps, shopping apps, etc

 All this information on our smartphones makes it a goldmine for potential thieves.
 The risk of your phone being lost, stolen, or even rummaged through by your IT guy is only half the security problem with them.
-Smartphones can also leak other kinds of data by sniffing your internet traffic when connected to open Wi-Fi networks.
+When connected to open Wi-Fi networks, smartphones can also leak other kinds of data by sniffing your internet traffic.

-To set a bit of background for the importance of securing your mobile phone, Juniper Networks conducted a study of more than 6,000 smartphone and tablet users in 16 countries about mobile security threats.
+To provide some background on securing your mobile phone, Juniper Networks studied more than 6,000 smartphone and tablet users in 16 countries about mobile security threats.
 They found the following: a 250% increase in the amount of mobile malware over the past year.
-A Fortune 15 company discovered that 1,250 of its 25,000 devices were infected with malware, 44% of respondents to the survey use their devices for both business and personal use 80% admit to using their devices to access their work network without the employer’s knowledge or permission.
+A Fortune 15 company discovered that 1,250 of its 25,000 devices were infected with malware; 44% of respondents to the survey use their devices for both business and personal use, and 80% admit to using their devices to access their work network without the employer’s knowledge or permission.